 Only commercial banks, finance companies or juristic persons, may hold an Escrow License from the Ministry of Finance.

-An escrow third party or provider must not have any direct or indirect interest in the transactions of the parties to the agreement.
+An escrow provider must not have any direct or indirect interest in the transactions of the parties to the agreement.

 Escrow is usually associated to real estate, but it also relates to other financial deals such as online trades, investments, mergers and acquisitions, and many more, where either party needs reassurance that the transaction is secured and can be completed.
 Having these funds in a neutral account protects both parties, by making sure that the transaction happens.